Our FOUR step Meeting Agenda is fun and designed to give you the best results from your networking time...

 Start with some open networking

-If you’re online you’ll be added to a breakout room with two other people for 10 minutes.
-If you arrive early you will get a bit longer to chat.
-If you’re in-person, grab a drink and just chat to whoever is in the room until you are invited to sit down around the table and start the meeting.
+If you’re in-person, grab a drink and chat to whoever is in the room until you are invited to sit down around the table and start the meeting.
+If you don’t know anybody just ask whoever greets you to introduce you to someone.

-Agenda Part 1 - One Minute Pitches
+Agenda Part 1 - One Minute Introductions

 Agenda Part 2 - Member Presentation